-Voluntary Care work in Orphanages and Care Centres with Projects Abroad
+Voluntary Care work with Children in Care Centres with Projects Abroad

-As a care volunteer working with children in orphanages or care centres, you would be helping the kids to learn life-skills that parents would normally teach.
-By getting involved in the day-to-day running of an orphanage - making sure children are ready for the day ahead and have had their meals, and giving them individual attention - you will be making a positive impact on their lives.
+As a care volunteer working with children in care centres, you would be helping the kids learn life-skills.
+By getting involved in the day-to-day running of a care centre - making sure children are ready for the day ahead and have had their meals, and giving them individual attention - you will be making a positive impact on their lives.

 There is always scope for any talents or interests you may have to be utilized.
 Art & crafts or music are always popular activities and many care placements have outside areas where sports and games can be played.
 Many volunteers also help to educate the children in personal hygiene and social skills.

-Opportunities exist in some orphanages for our volunteers to be more involved in the ‘teaching’ or ‘medical’ side of care work.
-Some orphanages even have schools on site.
+Opportunities exist in some car centres for our volunteers to be more involved in the ‘teaching’ or ‘medical’ side of care work.
+Some care centres even have schools on site.
 You may spend your afternoon helping the older children with their homework on their return from school, run simple educational activities with the younger children or if you have the relevant skills you can administer first aid to any children in need.
 The work volunteers do can be challenging at times but the strength and resilience of the children will inspire you to persevere.

 Your day may start early to help get the children up and give them breakfast, however, you will probably finish early too or have several hours off at lunchtime before returning to play with the children or teach basic classes in the afternoon.